dickensc/Hyper2020/README.md

  Experiments are ran using both the lastfm and yelp datasets.
  ./run.sh wil perform weightlearning and evaluations for all 5 splits of data found in https://linqs-data.soe.ucsc.edu/public/hyper2020/<lastfm.zip, yelp.zip>.
- For each split it will run GaussianProcessPrior weight learning, and evaluation for both uniform and learned weights.
+ For each split it will run GaussianProcessPrior weight learning (piecewise sudo likelihood), and evaluation for both uniform and learned weights.
  Furthermore, for each split linear, quadratic, and original/mixture hingle loss potentials for rules are used.

  The output is stored in a results directory with a unique path for each experiment.